 Birth Injury Lawyers Group is dedicated to assisting families like yours, ensuring you receive the compensation you rightfully deserve.
 Over the years, we have recovered over $750 million for families.
-Our Pennsylvania cerebral palsy lawyer will help you build a safer future for your child.
+Our Philadelphia birth injury lawyer will help you build a safer future for your child.
 Call today to schedule a free consultation.

-Our attorneys will identify if and when medical oversights occurred and can guide families in seeking rightful compensation.
+Our Philadelphia cerebral palsy lawyers will identify if and when medical oversights occurred and can guide families in seeking rightful compensation.
 From handling paperwork to representing families in court, our attorneys shoulder the legal burdens, letting families focus on care and healing.

 "If your child was born with a birth injury, or cerebral palsy, we can help."